tplatt37/a-new-startup-pipeline-demo/README.md

     Why don't we just build a custom AMI with all the pre-reqs on it?
 That's a lot of work to stay on top of patching... probably too much ongoing work for a trainer (But that would eliminate these issues)

 ## CodeDeploy agent not running

+    Did the User Data run to completion?
+Starting codedeploy agent is the last thing it does.

     Run :
     ```